final vs Immutability in Java

-final : In Java, final is a modifier which is used for class, method and variable also.
-When a variable is declared with final keyword, it’s value can’t be modified, essentially, a constant.
+final: In Java, final is a modifier that is used for class, method, and variable also.
+When a variable is declared with the final keyword, its value can’t be modified, essentially, a constant.

-Immutability : In simple terms, immutability means unchanging over time or unable to be changed.
-In Java, we know that String objects are immutable means we cant change anything to the existing String objects.
+Immutability: In simple terms, immutability means unchanging overtime or being unable to be changed.
+In Java, we know that String objects are immutable means we can’t change anything to the existing String objects.

 Differences between final and immutability